wellamaral2007/DailyCashFlowAPI/README.md

 Three microservices separate for read and write operations, command with GeneratorDailyCashFlowMS and ProcessDailyCashFlowMS to write, using SAGA pattern, and for read DailyCashFlowBalanceMS for query operations just.

 **EDA**
-Events reily and high performance.
+Events reliable and high performance.

 **SAGA Choreography**
-Events in microservice reily and high performance, a microservice GenerateDailyCashFlowMS for throw credit or debit of cash flow to keep rely of solution and time of response.
-Microservice ProcessDailyCashFlowMS for update balance value of day in redis key-value with sum of values of throw credit or debit with transaction control keeping persistence of information in sql database, with flow value, and redis key-value.
+Events in microservice reliable and high performance, a microservice GenerateDailyCashFlowMS for entry credit or debit of cash flow to keep reliable of solution and time of response.
+Microservice ProcessDailyCashFlowMS for update balance value of day in redis key-value with sum of values of entry credit or debit with transaction control keeping persistence of information in sql database, with flow value, and redis key-value.

 **Singleton**
 Redis key-value for balance value of day, being a centralized storage of the state of the application, with the use of the Singleton pattern.
 Created one time by day.